WCAG 3.0. New guidelines for websites

 The WCAG 3.0 follow the previous WCAG 2.2, without affecting their validity: they are a necessary update and extension.
 In response to technological development and the rising of different needs of users with visual impairments, the publication of new international guidelines was a required step.
-Updated and complete, WCAG 3.0 are able to satisfy the level of accessibility of content in a more complete and flexible.
+Updated and completed, WCAG 3.0 are able to satisfy the level of accessibility of content in a more complete and flexible way.

 There are several differences between WCAG 2.X and WCAG 3.0.
 Contents already compliant with the WCAG 2.2 A and AA should satisfy the minimum level of conformity of the new guidelines’ requirements.
 However, since the WCAG 3.0 present additional tests and different scoring systems, further work is required to achieve full compliance.

 Compliance with the new guidelines will make web contents more accessible and usable in complete autonomy by all people with disabilities, including sensory (sight, hearing), physical, cognitive and learning impairments.

 The most important change is probably the introduction of an accessibility evaluation system based on scores.
 WCAG 2.X use a true or false system to evaluate the various aspects of a web page, while WCAG 3.0 introduce a numerical score from 0 (very poor) to 4 (excellent), based on the usability needs of specific users and types of content.

 The resulting score for a particular aspect is then combined with others to determine the whole level of accessibility.
 This means that, even if presenting a certain level of compliance, a website can still include some problems of accessibility.